Odisha: Industrial development

 Odisha has abundant natural resources and a large coastline.
 Odisha has emerged as the most preferred destination for overseas investors with investment proposals.
 It contains a fifth of India's coal, a quarter of its iron ore, a third of its bauxite reserves and most of the chromite.

 Rourkela Steel Plant was the first integrated steel plant in the public sector in India, built with collaboration of Germany.

 Arcelor-Mittal has also announced plans to invest in another mega steel project amounting to $10 billion.
 Russian major Magnitogorsk Iron and Steel Company (MMK) plans to set up a 10 MT steel plant in Odisha, too.
+Nippon Steel Corporation has recently announced to set up their own plants, one of which will be the world's largest and most advanced steel plant in Odisha, with a production capacity of 30 MT annually.
 Bandhabahal is a major area of open cast coal mines in Odisha.
 The state is attracting an unprecedented amount of investment in aluminium, coal-based power plants, petrochemicals, and information technology as well.
 In power generation, Reliance Power (Anil Ambani Group) is putting up the world's largest power plant with an investment of US$13 billion at Hirma in Jharsuguda district.

 In 2009 Odisha was the second top domestic investment destination with Gujarat first and Andhra Pradesh in third place according to an analysis of ASSOCHAM Investment Meter (AIM) study on corporate investments.
-Odisha's share was 12.6 percent in total investment in the country.
+Odisha's share was 12.6 per cent in total investment in the country.
 It received an investment proposal worth ₹2.01 trillion in 2010.
 Steel and power were among the sectors which attracted maximum investments in the state.

 The recently concluded Make in Odisha Conclave 2022 saw the state generate investment proposals worth ₹10.5 trillion with an employment potential for 10,37,701 people.
 Out of the total investment proposals received, the metals, ancillary and downstream sectors fetched ₹5.50 lakhs crore (trillion), power, green energy, and renewable energy sector fetched ₹2.38 trillion, and chemicals-petrochemicals and logistics-infrastructure sector attracted ₹76,000 crores and ₹1.20 trillion, respectively.
 Odisha has the potential to become a trillion-dollar economy by 2030.